Shahbaz to be next PM: The Economist

 The report says: “We expect the PML-N (Pakistan Muslim League-Nawaz) to be reelected on the back of a strong showing in Punjab, the most populous province.”

+The report “expects the outlook for political stability to remain poor in 2018-22.”

+The report expects Shahbaz Sharif to next next prime minister, while “Nawaz Sharif will remain influential in the party”.

-The “parlous domestic security situation will remain a key source of instability in 2018-22,” undermining economic “growth potential by posing ongoing operational and strategic challenges to infrastructure projects” related to CPEC works and other projects.The report says real GDP, on an expenditure basis, will expand by an annual average rate of 5.4 per cent per year until 2022, adding, “Growth will be underpinned by increases in consumption and the improved performance of exports relative to imports,” it explains.
+The “parlous domestic security situation will remain a key source of instability in 2018-22,” undermining economic “growth potential by posing ongoing operational and strategic challenges to infrastructure projects” related to CPEC works and other projects.The report says real GDP, on an expenditure basis, will expand by an annual average rate of 5.4 per cent per year until 2022.

 LAHORE: The Economist Intelligence Unit (EIU) in its new Country Report for Pakistan expects PML-N will return to power while risks to political stability will remain high in the run-up to the elections.